-Chocolate Amaranth Pudding + Thermador Steamy Soiree
+Chocolate Amaranth Pudding + Thermador Steamy Soiree has a rich and creamy pudding filled with minerals and delicious flavors.

 If you follow me on twitter you might have been wondering what I was up to this past week.
 I was lucky enough to be invited to Thermador’s latest blogger event, Steamy Soiree, which took place in my home state of Arizona.
 Let me tell you, it was a blast.
 I thoroughly enjoyed not only hanging out with a group of talented and lovely bloggers, but also learning about Thermador’s innovative products and who they are.
 If you don’t know who Thermador is, check out their website where you can learn about the company’s history as a leader in the luxury appliance business (cool fact – Julia Child purchased Thermador appliances for her PBS cooking series).